Code of Professional Responsibility of the Society of Financial Service Professionals

 The Society acknowledges the diversity of its membership…from those that serve the public directly, as advisers, to those that serve indirectly through companies, educational organizations, and the like.
 Whatever role he or she plays within the financial services industry, it is the responsibility of each Society member to understand and adhere to the Code of Professional Responsibility.

 From time to time, a Society member may be unclear about the ethical implications of a given course of action.
 In such cases, a Society member may request an advisory opinion from the Society; or may seek confidential advice through the Society's Ethics Information Line.
 Advisory opinions will be unpublished and specific to the inquiring member.
-However, there may be instances in which the subject matter of the advisory opinion has broad, general application and in such cases, at its discretion, the Society may chose to publish a given opinion for the benefit of all members, preserving the anonymity of those involved.
+However, there may be instances in which the subject matter of the advisory opinion has broad, general application and in such cases, at its discretion, the Society may choose to publish a given opinion for the benefit of all members, preserving the anonymity of those involved.

 An alleged violation of the Society's Code of Professional Responsibility will result in an enforcement action, carried out in accordance with the Disciplinary Procedures.
 The procedures ensure that any member charged with ethical misconduct is afforded appropriate due process.
 The procedures also provide for appropriate sanctions, such as reprimand, censure, and revocation of membership, should a member be found to have acted in violation of the Code.